-A delayed 1031 exchange is the most common type of like-kind exchange.
-It can be used by both business owners as well as real estate investors.
+A delayed 1031 like kind exchange is the most common type of like-kind exchange.
+It can be used by both business owners and real estate investors.
+Just keep in mind that the new property must be of the same or greater value than the property being sold.
 Those who use a delayed 1031 exchange can defer their capital gains taxes, depreciation recapture, and sometimes state taxes to a later date.

 Let’s take a look at an example to get a better sense of how a delayed 1031 exchange works.
 If you want a more detailed example that takes into account your net adjusted basis, debt and depreciation recapture, you can look at this example below.